Lessonly Subscription Services Agreement

 - Other: The CGL policy will: be endorsed with a statement that the coverage may not be canceled, altered or permitted to lapse or expire without 30 days’ prior written notice to Customer; and provide that the insurer waives any right of subrogation against Customer.

 - Entire Agreement and Changes.
 This agreement and the order constitute the entire agreement between the parties and supersede any prior or contemporaneous negotiations or agreements, whether oral or written, related to this subject matter.
 Customer is not relying on any representation concerning this subject matter, oral or written, not included in this agreement.
 No representation, promise or inducement not included in this agreement is binding.
-No modification of this agreement is effective unless both parties sign it, however this agreement may be modified through an online process provided by Lessonly.
+No modification of this agreement is effective unless both parties sign it.
 No waiver is effective unless the party waiving the right signs a waiver in writing.

 - Independent Contractors.
 The parties are independent contractors with respect to each other.